Blast at election center in Afghan capital kills dozens

 There was an additional scare on Sunday when a NATO military convoy in Kabul accidentally hit and injured a child and triggered a protest that police dispersed by firing into the air.
 A NATO spokesman said the child had been taken to hospital and was in a stable condition.

-Additional reporting by Abdul Aziz Ibrahimi, Sardar Razmal in KUNDUZ, Ahmad Tolba in CAIRO; writing by James Mackenzie; Editing by Robert Birsel
+Additional reporting by Abdul Aziz Ibrahimi, Sardar Razmal in KUNDUZ, Ahmad Tolba in CAIRO; writing by James Mackenzie; Editing by Robert Birsel and Edmund Blair